 R1 Comment: Line 193: what do you mean “different combinations of hydrophones were used”?
 Are you saying that the range operators only had certain hydrophones on/recording for one SCC and then a different hydrophone set for another SCC?
 Please clarify.
 Does this also mean you generated different probability models pre-SCC for each SCC as opposed to combining them all (so one M1 per SCC)? – I see the answer to my question in section 2.2.2.
 Maybe introduce on line 193 a little more clearly (ie: “different combinations of hydrophones were used due to...”)?

 Response: We have modified the text to explain that “Due to recording capacity, a subset of PMRF hydrophones were recorded during each SCC.
-While this subset was kept as consistent as possible, due to occasional hydrophone failures different combinations of hydrophones were recorded during different SCCs.
+While this subset was kept as consistent as possible, due to occasional hydrophone failures slightly different combinations of hydrophones were recorded during different SCCs.
 Therefore, we created separate tessellations for each SCC.”

 R1 Comment: Line 197: please include how long it had been since the last exercise ie “no other naval activity was known to occur for at least 1 week prior” as we saw with McCarthy et al. 2011 and Stanistreet et al. 2022 that it takes time for baseline foraging to resume (sometimes as much as 1 week)